curiosinauts/site/docs/lessons/lesson4.md

         print("*" * a)

     ```
-The followin line of the code from above shows code that has been commented out.
+The following line of the code from above shows code that has been commented out.
 That means it doesn't get executed when you click on run.
 ``` py
 # print(f"a = {a}, s = {s}")  #(1)
 ```